vedant364/vedant364.github.io/README.md

 # vedant364.github.io

-Hey this depository contains a website of my resume.
+Hey this is my resume.
 Feel free to check it out and reach out to for business collaboration, professional connects, etc in the gmail  mentioned in the website.

-download the file. save it as .html and open in browser

 Vedant Sandeep Dabhade